-b.
-Location of Streets and Driveways

-- 1) All streets and driveways to a County road shall be located to afford maximum safety to traffic on the County road. - 2) No street or driveway shall be located on the following portion of a County road: on a roundabout; on a ramp of an interchange; or within twenty (20) feet of the beginning of any ramp or other portion of an interchange. - Only one new street connecting with the County road system will be permitted for a subdivision except those subdivisions with frontage on a County road in excess of 1000 feet.
-In those cases, streets shall not connect with the same side of a County road at intervals of less than eight hundred (800) feet.
-In the spacing of streets, consideration will be given to the location of existing intersections on both sides of the development. - 4) Where a lot occupies a corner of two intersecting roads, no street or driveway shall be located on a corner radius or within twenty (20) feet of the point where the curb return of the street intersection and curb line meet. - 5) No part of any driveway shall be located within ten (10) feet of a side property line.
-This requirement may be waived in cases where a common access is proposed between the subject property and any abutting property.

-- 6) Access to a County road may not be permitted if the site also abuts a municipal road and access to the municipal road can be provided. - 7) If the lot is abutting a County road for which a traffic control/intersection improvement plan has been prepared, the street or driveway shall conform in location and design to the provisions of the traffic/intersection plan.

 c.
+Location of Driveways

+- 1) All entrance and exit driveways to a County road shall be located to afford maximum safety on the County road. - 2) No entrance or exit driveway shall be located on the following portion of a County road: on a roundabout; on a ramp of an interchange; or within twenty (20) feet of the beginning of any ramp or other portion of an interchange.

+- 3) Where two or more driveways connect a single site to any one County road, a minimum clear distance of fifty (50) feet measured along the existing or proposed right-of-way line shall separate the closest edges of any two such driveways. - 4) Where a site occupies a corner of two intersecting roads, no driveway entrance or exit shall be located on the corner radius or within twenty (20) feet of the point where the curb return of the street intersection and curb line meet. - 5) No part of any driveway shall be located within ten (10) feet of a side property line.
+This requirement may be waived in cases where a common access is proposed between the subject property and any abutting property. - 6) Access to a County road may not be permitted if the site also abuts a municipal or adjacent driveway and access to the municipal road or adjacent driveway can be provided. - On sites abutting a County road for which a traffic control/intersection improvement plan has been prepared, the DRT may require that driveways or other site plan features for which plan approval is being sought, conform in location and design to the provisions of the traffic/intersection plan.

+d.
 Geometric Design

-The geometric design of a street or driveway connection to a County road should be governed by accepted traffic engineering principles.
+The geometric design of a driveway connection to a County road should be governed by accepted traffic engineering principles.
 Below are requirements for preparing a geometric design, but deviations from them as determined by the DRT may be necessitated due to the many variables encountered in the course of preparing a site design.
 The applicant should be aware that although the driveway design may conform to these requirements, site conditions may dictate deviations from them.